 For the full regal experience, opt for one of the 5,000-square-foot Three-Bedroom Palace Suites.
 They were originally designed with heads of state in mind and feature large lounges and dining rooms, embroidered silk detailing, bathrooms with hot tubs, expansive terraces, and yet more gold.
 The hotel is also home to some of the city’s best restaurants.
 While the gold leaf–topped cappuccino at Le Cafe might be the best-seller, you can also dine on exquisite Italian cuisine at Talea by Antonio Guida and contemporary Chinese at Hakkasan, both recipients of stars in the just-launched Abu Dhabi Michelin Guide.

 - What to expect: Sleek minimalism and notable dining on the edge of the marina

 - Book now

-Facing the Al Bateen marina, the Abu Dhabi Edition cuts a sexy, minimalist swagger.
+Facing the Al Bateen marina, the Abu Dhabi Edition cuts a minimalist swagger.
 The hotel became the first Middle Eastern property for the Marriott lifestyle brand when it opened in 2018.
 Its 198 light-filled guest rooms are cool and contemporary, decorated in neutral colors with herringbone oak floors inspired by the patterns of local basket weaving.

 The wood details continue in the timber-paneled Oak Room restaurant, where British chef Tom Aikens’s meat-centric menu has become a favorite among the city’s carnivores.
 The lobby manages to feel simple yet sultry at the same time: It’s lit by candles in the evening and has a mesmerizing aerial kinetic sculpture made of wing-like glass rods by Dutch artist duo Studio Drift.
 Head to the ground floor pool where private cabanas and olive trees beckon guests for an afternoon of relaxation.